 Plain Language Summary

 Proteins are key biomolecules found in all life and are composed of smaller structural units called amino acids.
 There are 20 amino acids found in all domains of life that are incorporated into proteins.
 These amino acids are composed of three key features, namely a carboxyl group (-COOH), an amino group (-NH2), and side chain (-R-group).
 One such amino acid, lysine, is classified as a basic and positively charged amino acid, due to the presence of an –NH3+ located on the R-group.
 Lysine is considered essential in mammals and, thus, must be obtained through dietary sources.
-However, plants, bacteria, and fungi can biosynthesise their own lysine.
+Plants, bacteria, fungi and protists can biosynthesise their own lysine.
 There are two biosynthesis pathways that can generate lysine; the diaminopimelate and α-aminoadipate pathways.
-Whilst mammals lack the biosynthesis machinery necessary to produce lysine, all organisms are capable of breaking down lysine into alternative biomolecules.
+Whilst animals lack the biosynthesis machinery necessary to produce lysine, all organisms are capable of breaking down lysine into alternative biomolecules.
 The most common pathway for the breakdown of lysine is the saccharopine pathway that yields molecules used in the tricarboxylic acid cycle, which is a key carbon metabolic pathway found in all organisms.
 Lysine also plays several roles in human health and disease and, thus, an adequate amount of lysine must be obtained from the diet, which is commonly exceeded in western culture.
 Lysine has a primary role of being a building block for proteins, however it also plays other key roles including in the structural protein, collagen, in calcium homeostasis, and in fatty acid metabolism.
 There are several disease states associated with either a lack or overabundance of lysine.
 There needs to be a delicate balance of all metabolites in living organisms and lysine is no exception, with a lack of lysine leading to symptoms such as anaemia, impaired fatty acid metabolism, and altered connective tissue properties as well as systemic affects due to protein-energy malnutrition.
 Conversely, the overabundance of lysine in plasma can be asymptomatic or lead to several debilitating neurological disorders, including psychomotor retardation, epilepsy, and ataxia.

 Key words: Amino Acids, Lysine, Biosynthesis, Catabolism, Nutrition